Nancy LT Hamilton

 (Broom casting) (Water casting)

 Casting – broom, cuttlefish, water, rock salt, and sand for example.
 There are many examples on YouTube.

 Fusing Dust.
 Fuse fine silver, sterling silver, Argentium silver, and gold dust, or scrap to silver, copper, brass, steel, or bronze sheet.
 I cannot find anyone who sells silver dust/filings/flakes and I looked for hours.
 Keep your sweeps (dust) when you saw or file, then run a magnet through it to remove any steel particles left by your tools.
-Use the clean metal for fusing.
+Use clean metal for fusing.
 Be sure to keep your metals separate when filing or sawing.
 Sweep your bench and bench pin well and clean out your files between metals.
 Collect and store your filings in a plastic bag or envelope.
 Heat from the backside when fusing.
 You can apply it in layers.
-See my video Soldering Intensive for a brief overview of the process.
+See my video Soldering and Fusing Silver (below) for a brief overview of the process.

 Keum Boo.
 (Similar to fusing and plating).
 There’s a book: Keum Boo on Silver by Celie Fago.
 Cool Tools carries this book.
 Don’t buy it on Amazon – completely overpriced!
 24k Gold Leaf on Amazon (I am surprised at this price!)
 They say it is real 24K – I have not used this brand for Keum Boo.
 There are 15 sheets.
 Rio Grande carries 23k gold leaf (25 sheets) and they cost 64.00 as of 4/17/21.

 Granulation – Hide Glue on Amazon.
 You can find granules at jewelry supply stores.
 The hide glue is mixed with water and used as an adherent for the granules.